 - Sous vide machine cooks the vegetable evenly all the way through, and you’ll get an even texture edge to edge.
 The outer leaves won’t get burned before the centers cook through.

-- Never overcook your brussels sprouts.
+- Never overcook your Brussels sprouts.
 As the sous vide method cooks the food to the temperature you set, you don’t need to worry about overcooking again!

 Ingredients